trampgeek/moodle-qtype_coderunner/Readme.md

 followed by the student code followed by a main function that executes the tests one by one.

+1. **c\_program** and **cpp\_program**.
+These two very simple question types require the student to supply a complete working program.
+For each test case the author usually provides `stdin` and specifies the expected `stdout`.
+The program is compiled and run as-is, and in the default all-or-nothing grading mode, must produce the right output for all test cases to be marked correct.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.